Broccoli Slaw Recipe

 Instructions

-• In a large mixing bowl, whisk together the salad dressing ingredients until combined.
+• In a large mixing bowl, whisk together all dressing ingredients until combined and emulsified.

 Notes